aferragu/aferragu.github.io/_talks/anii_fse_24.md

 category: seminar
 ---

 My [talk](/assets/pdf/anii_FSE_jul24_ferragut.pdf) (in spanish) about our recent results in Energy and Smart-Grids, particularly EV Charging.
 ANII, Uruguay, Jul 2023.
+Also, some related videos about [our EV charging project](https://www.youtube.com/watch?v=2u4eIGVx7Eg) and a longer talk about the mathematical challenges in [smart grid congestion management](https://www.youtube.com/watch?v=IBvACDuQla8&t=159s).